Customs & Traditions in The Netherlands

 In some cases, they may decide not to get married and remain in a de facto relationship instead.

-Young people tend to leave home at the age of 18 in order to pursue higher education or employment, however, due to housing shortages and increasing university costs, many people may continue to live with their parents until they are married.
+Young people tend to leave home at the age of 18 to pursue higher education or employment, however, due to housing shortages and increasing university costs, many people may continue to live with their parents until they are married.

 Many Dutch children are named after their grandparents – usually, the paternal grandfather's name and maternal grandmother's name are used first.